Navigation auf uzh.ch

 Degree Program

-It takes five years to study veterinary medicine.
+It takes five and a half years to study veterinary medicine.
 Studies are divided into a Bachelor's and a Master's degree program.
 Each degree program is broken down into modules.
 While most modules are completed in a single semester, some extend over two.

-Following their Bachelor's, students must earn an additional 120 ECTS points.
-Graduates are awarded the title Master of Veterinary Medicine.
+Following their Bachelor's, students must earn an additional 150 ECTS credits.
+Graduates are awarded the degree Master of Veterinary Medicine.

 As part of their Master's program students write a Master's thesis.